SMU – PHIL 3379 – ENVIRONMENTAL ETHICS – FALL 2025 – JEAN KAZEZ

 Plan

-A. WASTE SITES IN HOUSTON (Bullard, "The Moutains of Houston")
+A. WASTE SITES IN HOUSTON (Bullard, "The Mountains of Houston") -- watch video up to 3:45

 1. 1979--white city council plans "Whispering Pines" landfill in Northwood Manor, a middle class 82% Black neighborhood in Houston